 I’ve Been There

-A couple of years ago, you might have landed on the Art Biz Coach site and found any number (15?
+A few years ago, you might have landed on the Art Biz Success site and found any number (15?
 20?) of low-priced audio interviews.
 You would have also come across low-priced online classes that I rotated throughout the year.